iiJC/games/README.md

 has various options (see below) then you create a lobby and can see people with a name (kahoot style)

+Can run a one-device game where you take turns answering on the same device (good for showcasing this game program)

 ### word wolf
 CASUAL VERSION:
 ideal for less than a certain amount of people